ippo1000/home-assistant.io/source/_integrations/tuya.markdown

 ---
 title: Tuya
 description: Instructions on how to set up the Tuya hub within Home Assistant.

+note: NO LONGER WORKING - USE TUYA V2 FROM HACS - NOT SUPPORTED (No devices found)

 ha_category:
   - Binary Sensor
   - Camera